School place offers

 You’ll be able to find how to do this in the next steps guide published on offer day.

-You must accept or refuse your offer within 20 school days of your offer email or letter.
+Any offers made after 18 April must be accepted within 20 school dates of your offer email or letter.

 Before accepting or refusing, remember:

-- we advise you to accept the place offered even if you want to go on a waiting list or appeal, as there's no guarantee it will be successful
+- to accept the place offered even if you want to go on a waiting list or appeal, as there's no guarantee it will be successful

 - an accepted place can always be released later, but a refused place cannot always be offered back